wederbn/camunda-modeler/docs/quantme/Tutorial/README.md

 4. Start the QuantME Modeling and Transformation Framework:

-- Please make sure you execute the following commands using a Posix environment.
+- Please make sure to execute the following commands using a Posix environment.
 On Windows, that is Git Bash or WSL.

 - In development mode: Build the plugins contained in this [folder](../../../resources/plugins) and then run ```npm install``` and ```npm run dev``` in the root folder.